1. Fundamental Trigonometric Identities

 Proving trigonometric identities

-Before we start to prove trigonometric identities, we see where the basic identities come from.
+But before we start to prove trigonometric identities, let's see where the basic identities come from.

-Recall the definitions of the reciprocal trigonometric functions, csc θ, sec θ and cot θ from the trigonometric functions chapter:
+Recall the reciprocal trigonometric functions, csc θ, sec θ and cot θ from the trigonometric functions chapter:

 Now, consider the following diagram where the point (x, y) defines an angle θ at the origin, and the distance from the origin to the point is r units: